Diesel Oxidation Catalyst (DOC)

 When DOC is Needed

-To Meet Air Emissions Regulations: Limits on CO, HV/VOCs, diesel odor, and visible smoke.
+To Meet Air Emissions Regulations: Limits on CO, HC/VOCs, diesel odor, and visible smoke.

 For Emergency or Prime Power Generators in Regulated Areas: Hospitals, data centers, airports, or sites under EPA, EU, or local environment oversight.